systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 * Delete
 * Refresh

-Let's start with authoring create, delete and refresh functions.
+Let's start with authoring create, delete, and refresh functions.
 It's important to set the `entrypoint` of the function attributes to match the name of the action.
 When we create the function, we get a pre-generated code snippet in the function editor.
 Remove the pre-generated code and replace it with the following for each of the functions: